-LOCATE: Child Care supports the families of children with special needs by assisting them in finding regulated child care providers experienced in caring for children with special needs.
+LOCATE: Child Care supports the families of special needs children by assisting them in finding regulated child care providers experienced in caring for children with special needs.
 Referral specialists work with the parent to determine what accommodations are needed based on the child's and family's circumstances.
 The specialist then contacts providers with appropriate experience to determine where there are vacancies.
 Specialists also counsel parents in finding quality child care.

-In 2021, LOCATE: Child Care's Special Needs Service provided enhanced child care resource and referral services to the families of 2,480 children with special needs.
-The demand for these services was greatest for young children from birth to age six.
+In 2022, LOCATE: Child Care's Special Needs Service provided enhanced child care resource and referral services to the families of 536 children with special needs.
+The demand for these services was greatest for young children - from birth to age six.

-Of the children with disabilities and their siblings served, (70%) were under the age of six.
-Only 2.5% of services related to children age thirteen to twenty-one.
-For the children with disabilities for whom accommodations were required, almost fifty-one percent (51.5%) served by LOCATE's Special Needs Service had a single disability while the remaining 48.5% had multiple disabilities.
+Of the children with disabilities and their siblings served, (74.3%) were under the age of six.
+Only 3.2% of services related to children age thirteen to twenty-one.
+For the children with disabilities for whom accommodations were required, more than sixty percent (64.5%) served by LOCATE's Special Needs Service had a single disability while the remaining 32.5% had multiple disabilities.
+1 identified with Attention Deficit Hyperactivity Disorder (ADHD) has dropped to 1%.
+Thirty-nine percent of the children were identified as having Autism Spectrum Disorder.

 Many children with a disability need some accommodation in child care settings.
 In earlier years, LOCATE's Special Needs Service had noticed a significant number of children needing social/emotional accommodations.
-Since 2006, the percentage of children needing social/emotional accommodations has been between 36% to 54.9% percentage of children with special needs served who are identified with Attention Deficit Hyperactivity Disorder (ADHD) has increased to 17.39% this year from a previously steady 6% to 10% range.
+Since 2006, the percentage of children needing social/emotional accommodations has been between 36% to 54.9%

 Of the children requiring social/emotional accommodations, many are identified with Attention Deficit Hyperactivity Disorder (ADHD) or Autism Spectrum Disorder.
-The
+The percentage of children with special needs served who are